desktop/desktop-trampoline/README.md

-# Desktop GIT_ASKPASS Trampoline
+# Desktop Trampoline

-A cross-platform no-dependency C executable trampoline which lets GitHub Desktop invoke itself in order to provide Git with credentials through GIT_ASKPASS.
+A cross-platform no-dependency C executable trampoline which lets GitHub Desktop intercede in order to provide Git with any additional info it needs (like credentials through `GIT_ASKPASS`).

 The intention is to support the same platforms that [Electron supports](https://www.electronjs.org/docs/tutorial/support#supported-platforms).